Piulres/rp-site-intern/readme.md

 ### with RPX
 > Version 1.0.4

-Prepare your .env file there with database connection and other settings
+Prepare your .env file there with database connection and other settings.

 ## Getting Started